micro-ROS/benchmarking_shadow-builder/res/README.md

 # Tools

-Tools are here to help development.
-The list below:
+Tools, which are provided to support developping plugins, are listed below:

- * plugin_creator.sh more details in its README [tools/plugin_creator/README.md](tools/plugin_creator/README.md).
+ * _plugin_creator.sh_ creates a new plugin project.
+More details can be found in the readme file [tools/plugin_creator/README.md](tools/plugin_creator/README.md).